Search

 Is there an application fee?
 Is it possible to waive the fee?

 For self-funded full-time undergraduate and graduate programmes the application fee is 75 EUR.
 You will receive an invoice (payment instructions) once you start an application in our online self-funded application system, DreamApply.
-You can pay the fee via bank transfer (through Revolut or Wise as well) or SimplePay (coming soon).
+You can pay the fee via bank transfer (through Revolut or Wise as well) or SimplePay.

 For a comprehensive guide on how to pay the application fee via bank transfer, click here.